What to Expect Before, During, and After Anesthesia

 The doctor or nurse will examine your child and may order some tests (such as X-rays or blood or lab tests).

-The doctor or nurse will tell you when your child should stop eating or drinking before getting the anesthesia.
-Your child also might need to stop taking medicines.
+The doctor or nurse will tell you when your child should stop eating or drinking before getting anesthesia.
+Your child might also need to stop taking medicines.
 It can be hard for kids to not eat or drink when they want to, but it’s important to follow the instructions exactly.
-If they eat or drink too close to the time of the anesthetic, food or drink in the stomach could be inhaled into the lungs and cause serious problems.
+If kids eat or drink too close to the time of the anesthetic, food or drink in the stomach could be inhaled into the lungs and cause serious problems.
 Do encourage your child to drink clear fluids up until the cutoff time, though.

 What Happens During Anesthesia?